8mn/mmnsh/content/_index.md

 ---
 title: Introduction
 type: docs
+date: 2021-12-26
 ---

 # Hello, World!

-This is my personal wiki where I share everything I know about this world In form of a website.

-## What is this site?
-Why this exists?

 Its a collection of essays, notes, and half-baked explorations I'm always tending to.

+## Why this exists?

  Rather than presenting a set of polished articles, displayed in reverse chronological order, this site act more like free form, work-in-progress wiki.
 Also the idea of blog sounded redundant, I am always seeking things that are out of “convention”, this wiki is one of them.

 ## Grow your own digital garden